sofonias101/Inhabitent/README.md

 # Inhabitent
 Description

-This is a wordpress theme built using mostly PHP, HTML5, JavaScript and SCSS.
+Inhabitent is wordpress site.
+The  theme is built using PHP, HTML5, JavaScript and SCSS.
+It consist in a full blog with support for a Blog , Product ,Contact and info Page.

 Technology used: